NucleusPowered/site-v1/docs/faqs.md

 ### [I've come from EssentialCmds, can I migrate my data?](#esscmds)

 Support was removed for this in 1.1.
-If you really need to migrate, make sure you're running Nucleus 1.0.1, then [please see our migration pages.](configuration/migration.html)
+As EssCmds does not work on 1.12.2, migration is no longer possible.

 <a class="anchor" id="essentials"></a>